 Take time for yourself.
 That can be hard because you want to please everyone.
-But sometimes you’ve got to say no. Take a step back and take time time for yourself.
+But sometimes you’ve got to say no. Take a step back and take time for yourself.

 There are a lot of different situations you have to experience as a police officer.
 What has been the most challenging situation for you?

 The one situation that stands out to me is a suicide call.
 The other officers were able to disconnect, but I was connecting with the situation.
 I thought, “oh my gosh there’s a note.”
 It was planned, and there were people on the other side that were going to be receiving this news.
 I’ve also had to do death notifications, and it’s hard to mentally prepare yourself.
 I have to be able to tell someone that their loved one has passed away.
 Most are in disbelief.
 In those moments I have to take a deep breath and not cry with them.
 I have to stay professional, but it’s hard to be strong in situations you wouldn’t normally be strong in.
 I try not to personalize, but being a mom and having to tell someone their daughter died–it’s a hard thing to do.